CEED/Laghos/README.md

 hydrocodes, including the [BLAST code](http://llnl.gov/casc/blast) at [Lawrence Livermore National Laboratory](http://llnl.gov).
-The miniapp is build on top of a general discretization library, [MFEM](http://mfem.org), separating the pointwise physics from finite element and meshing concerns.
+The miniapp is build on top of a general discretization library, [MFEM](http://mfem.org), thus separating the pointwise physics from finite element and meshing concerns.

-The Laghos miniapps is part of the [CEED software suite](http://ceed.exascaleproject.org/software), a collection of software benchmarks, miniapps, libraries and APIs for efficient exascale discretizations based on high-order finite element and spectral element methods.
+The Laghos miniapp is part of the [CEED software suite](http://ceed.exascaleproject.org/software), a collection of software benchmarks, miniapps, libraries and APIs for efficient exascale discretizations based on high-order finite element and spectral element methods.
 See http://github.com/ceed for more